open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

     In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for more details._
   - You can also provide your own Issuer by configuring the `admissionWebhooks.certManager.issuerRef` value.
 You will need to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
 Note that this method also requires the installation of cert-manager.
   - The last way is to manually modify the secret where the TLS certificate is stored.
-You can either do this before installation or after.
-    - To do this before installation, you don't have to install cert-manager.
-Please set `admissionWebhooks.certManager.enabled` to `false`.
+Make sure you set `admissionWebhooks.certManager.enabled` to `false` first.
     - Create the namespace for the OpenTelemetry Operator and the secret
       ```console
       $ kubectl create namespace opentelemetry-operator-system
       ```
     - Config the TLS certificate using `kubectl create` command
       ```console
       $ kubectl create secret tls opentelemetry-operator-controller-manager-service-cert \
           --cert=path/to/cert/file \
           --key=path/to/key/file \
           -n opentelemetry-operator-system
       ```
       You can also do this by applying the secret configuration.
       ```console
       $ kubectl apply -f - <<EOF
       apiVersion: v1
       kind: Secret
       metadata:
         name: opentelemetry-operator-controller-manager-service-cert
         namespace: opentelemetry-operator-system
       type: kubernetes.io/tls
       data:
         tls.crt: |
             # your signed cert
         tls.key: |
             # your private key
       EOF
-        ```
-    - To do this after installation, you will have to install `cert-manager` first.
-Once the Operator is ready, you can use `kubectl edit` command to edit the `Certificate` resource to provide your own Issuer/ClusterIssuer by replacing the value of `issuerRef`:
-      ```console
-      $ kubectl edit cert opentelemetry-operator-serving-cert -n opentelemetry-operator-system
       ```

 ## Add Repository